How to use the µTest++ Testing Framework

 C API

-There are no C equivalents for the C++ definitions.
+Consequently, there are no C equivalents for the C++ definitions provided by µTest++.

 Command line options

-To control the verbosity, use one of the following command line options:
+To adjust the verbosity, one of the following command-line options may be specified:

 --verbose

-: Suppress all output and only return the exit code.
+– suppress all output and return solely the exit code

 Known problems